Howard Morgan (weather forecaster)

+Formative years

-Morgan was born in Baumstown, Pennsylvania.
+Morgan was born in Baumstown, Pennsylvania on May 1, 1930.

+Career

 Morgan started his career as a graphic artist at KHOL-TV, and in 1953, became a weather forecaster there.

 Morgan first drew "Thermo," his trademark drawing of the Sun with eyes and a smile, on his second day of weather forecasts at KHOL.
 He used Thermo for most of his weather forecasts until greenscreens and computer graphics became the norm for weather broadcasts.

 In the mid 1950s, he moved to Albuquerque, New Mexico to work at KOAT.
 He briefly took a job in Utah in the late 1960s, but returned to KOAT in 1971.

 While at KOAT, Morgan did a regular series of reports called "Gardenlore."

 He retired from KOAT in November 1999 after a 46-year career.
-He can still be seen in commercials as a spokesperson for an Albuquerque window manufacturer.
-He also appears in an ad for hearing aids.
+In later life, he could still be seen in commercials as a spokesperson for an Albuquerque window manufacturer and also appeared in an ad for hearing aids.

+Death

-Howard Morgan died on July 22, 2021, at the age of 91.
+Morgan died on July 22, 2021, at the age of 91.